thinkdifferentor/papereading/medicalimaginganalysis/medicalimaginganalysis.md

 ## [31 Unsupervised Domain Adaptation for Medical Image Segmentation by Selective Entropy Constraints and Adaptive Semantic Alignment](./domainadaptation/Unsupervised%20Domain%20Adaptation%20for%20Medical%20Image%20Segmentation%20by%20Selective%20Entropy%20Constraints%20and%20Adaptive%20Semantic%20Alignment.pdf)
 - Feng W, Ju L, Wang L, et al./2023/AAAI/1
-- Most existing methods may still produce **overconfident but erroneous results** on unseen target images, due to the properties of cross-entropy loss, which forces the network output to match the one-hot ground truth label, the neural network may be **mis-calibrated**.
+- Most existing (adversarial training based) methods may still produce **overconfident but erroneous results** on unseen target images, due to the properties of cross-entropy loss, which forces the network output to match the one-hot ground truth label, the neural network may be **mis-calibrated** and would output **overconfdent predictions**.
+(This phenomenon is exacerbated in the presence of domain shifts)
 - ![SE_ASA_1](./images/SE_ASA_1.png)
 - (1) We frst introduce two data augmentation approaches to generate two sets of **semantics-preserving augmented images**.
 Based on the model’s predictive consistency on these two sets of augmented images, we **identify reliable and unreliable pixels**.
 (2) We then perform a **selective entropy constraints**: we **minimize** the entropy of reliable pixels to increase their confdence while **maximizing** the entropy of unreliable pixels to reduce their confdence.
 (3) Based on the identifed reliable and unreliable pixels, we further propose an **adaptive semantic alignment module** which performs class-level distribution adaptation by minimizing the distance between same class prototypes between domains, where unreliable pixels are removed to derive more accurate prototypes.
 - ![SE_ASA_2](./images/SE_ASA_2.png)